 Job Didn’t Meet Expectations

-When jobs were in short supply, finding workers to fill positions was easier - even the overqualified applied.
-Now, with unemployment at record lows, it’s becoming increasingly important to not only attract quality workers but be transparent about exactly what the job entails.
-Blue collar work can be grueling and monotonous, but failing to disclose the not-so-glamorous parts of the job could be detrimental in the end.
+When jobs were in short supply, it wasn’t hard to find workers for any type of job even if they were overqualified.
+Now with unemployment at record lows, it’s become increasingly important to not only attract quality workers but be transparent about exactly what the job entails.
+Blue-collar work can be grueling and monotonous, but failing to disclose the not-so-glamorous parts of the job could be detrimental in the end.
 A big reason workers leave their jobs is that the position didn’t meet their expectations.
-From doing jobs that aren’t in the original job description to not getting the benefits they were promised in an interview when a job turns out to be totally different from what a worker thought it was... they are likely to leave.
+From doing jobs that aren’t in the original job description to not getting the benefits they were promised in an interview, when a job turns out to be totally different from what a worker thought it was, they are likely to leave.